pooyadav/smartcity_multimode_networks/Init_Pycom/README.md

-Exp03: NB-IoT
+Exp04: NB-IoT Latency

-- To understand LTE init, deinit, connect, disconnect, attach, deattach timings
+- To understand NB-IoT Latency, send ping to the gateway